 A friend and I decided Vegas would be a perfect place to use the free round since the prices are so high at most courses there right now.
 Arroyo was originally listed at $130, so it seemed like a good deal to snatch that up for free.
 Over the course of the week, we did see that price drop a bit more (down to $85), but free is free so we scored either way!

 Arroyo Golf Club is part of the large Red Rock Country Club community west of the city.
 It’s set up next to the hills and Red Rock Canyon and there are many nice homes in these neighborhoods.
-There are a couple private courses in the community and a few public tracks, including Arroyo and its sister course, Siena.
+There is a private course in the community and a couple public tracks, including Arroyo and its sister course, Siena.